Thousands expected to rally across US for abortion rights

 Democrats have pushed to codify abortion rights into federal law, a bid to pin down Republicans on the deeply divisive issue ahead of the crucial polls.

-The House-passed Women’s Health Protection Act would assure health care providers have the right to provide abortions and that patients have the right to receive them.
+The House-passed Women's Health Protection Act would assure health care professionals have the right to provide abortions and that patients have the right to receive them.

-But Republicans in the US Senate refused to allow a vote on the measure earlier this week.
+But Republicans and one Democrat in the US Senate tanked the effort to advance the measure earlier this week.

 - 'We all lose' -